Welcome to

 The text was first printed by Johann Sensenschmidt at Nuremberg not after 1470 (ISTC ib00388000).
 From January 2023 to March 2024 three student research assistants (acknowledged below) generated a transcription of this edition from the copy provided freely online by the Bayerische Staatsbibliothek in Munich: 2Inc.s.a.186.

-The sources for the hundreds of quotations that comprise this florilegium are currently being identified and documented.
+The sources for the hundreds of quotations that comprise this florilegium were then identified and documented by Iris Bednarski, an undergraduate student at McGill University.

 "Domnus W. de Curtracho"